 Test Until You Get It Right

 Nothing you do to improve the experience you offer members makes a bit of difference unless you have evidence that it really does make their experience better.
 A/B testing will allow you to make incremental changes to your site, while measuring the effect each change has.
 Testing helps you implement changes that have the desired effect, and stops you pursuing strategies that are good in theory, but offer no real benefit.
-A/B testing is complex subject, which we have written about in more depth elsewhere on this blog.

 Always Look For The Next Improvement

 Without mindful progress towards making the experience your site offers better, it is unlikely to flourish over the long-term.
 The best way to retain members is to keep things fresh and give them new reasons to renew their membership.